rysdev/LMSLiveProjectContributions/README.md

 # LMSLiveProjectContributions
-A breakdown of my contributions to a live Learning Management System.
+A breakdown of my contributions to a live Learning Management System website.

 All features implemented relate to a section of the LMS that manages students enrolled in a job placement course.